-On average, employees at Warner Bros. give their company a 3.9 rating out of 5.0 - which is equal to the average rating for all companies on CareerBliss.
+On average, employees at Warner Bros. give their company a 4.0 rating out of 5.0 - which is 3% higher than the average rating for all companies on CareerBliss.
 The happiest Warner Bros. employees are Executive Assistants submitting an average rating of 4.0.

 "I enjoyed my time working at Warner Bros because of the environment.
 The work environment was not only friendly but also relaxing and motivating."